-Two days ago, the United States Supreme Court agreed to hear the appeal of a former United Parcel Service employee’s claim that the company violated the federal... read more.
+Two days ago, the United States Supreme Court agreed to hear the appeal of a former United Parcel Service employee’s claim that the company violated the federal Pregnancy Discrimination Act (PDA) when it refused to provide accommodations for her lifting restrictions during her pregnancy, despite the fact that it provides accommodations to non-pregnant employees with... read more.

 According to the United Nations, out of 185 countries and territories with available information, the United States is one of the only three countries in the world, along with Papa New Guinea and Oman, lacking paid maternity leave.
 Most developed countries provide both paid maternity and paternity leave, and paid family and sick leave.
 Countries that... read more.

 Yesterday, the California Supreme Court decided Salas v.
 Sierra Chemical Co., affirming that the protections of California employment law are available to undocumented immigrants.
 In 2002, the California Legislature enacted Senate Bill 1818 in response to the U.S. Supreme Court’s decision in Hoffman Plastic Compounds, Inc. v.
 NLRB limiting the ability of undocumented employees fired... read more.